Hirsutism

 Etiology and Pathophysiology

-• Due to increased androgenic (male) hormones, either from increased peripheral binding (idiopathic) or increased production from the ovaries, adrenals, or body fat
+• Due to increased androgenic hormones, either from increased peripheral binding (idiopathic) or increased production from the ovaries, adrenals, or body fat

 • Exogenous medications

-• Can be a symptom of multiple etiologies such as clinical evidence of PCOS, androgen-secreting tumors, virilizing disorders, or androgenic medication use
+• Can be a symptom of multiple etiologies such as clinical evidence of PCOS, androgen secreting tumors, virilizing disorders, or androgenic medication use

 Genetics